 Basie is on loan from Margaret Ledbetter Weaver.
 He joined our equine team in August of 2021.

 Benny is a gorgeous dark bay Shire/Thoroughbred cross standing an impressive 16.2 hands high.
 With the most adorable face and amazing disposition, Benny has already stolen the hearts of so many of our friends at the farm.
 His stout build makes him the perfect mount for our larger participants, as well as veterans in our program.

 Benny is on loan from Julia Petree.
 He joined our equine team in December of 2019.

 "Clint Eastwood" is a lovely American Quarter Horse who is generously on loan to our program from owner, friend, and farrier Daniel Bishop.
 With a smooth-as-silk Western jog and rocking horse canter, Clint is a great fit for our independent riders looking to progress their skills, and he is also the perfect gentleman for our participants who require more support.
 This handsome fellow is going to be a legendary STAR at Southern Reins.

 Clint joined our herd in June of 2022.

 Jazz is one of those horses you just can't get enough of.
 He easily boosts the confidence of all of his riders, both children and adults, because he truly loves his job at Southern Reins!
 He is the real deal when it comes to the perfect reliable mount to serve a variety of riders, as well as unmounted participants.
 We couldn't be happier with having this sweet boy on our team.

-This sweet boy joined the herd in July of 2018.
+Jazz is on loan from The Lane Family.
+He joined the herd in July of 2018.